I am a freelance writer, speaker and consultant on bioethical issues.

 In 1982, I became the founding chairman of the Aberystwyth LIFE Group and co-founder of Evangelicals for LIFE, a specialist grouping within the charity, LIFE.
 From 1984 until 2009, I was a member of the Central Committee of LIFE, the UK's leading pro-life organisation and from 2009 to 2017, I was on its board of trustees.
 From 1989, I was a member and sometime chairman of the Social Issues Team of the Fellowship of Independent Evangelical Churches (FIEC) and since 2004, a member of its successor, the Social Issues Team of Affinity.

 I have lectured, debated, broadcast and written about bioethical issues for the last 30 years and more.
 These activities have taken me throughout the UK, as well as to Denmark, Germany, Japan, Holland, Latvia, Canada, Poland, the Isle of Man and Romania.

-married to Wendy and we
+married to Wendy - my first wife - and we

 have been members of Alfred Place Baptist Church in

 Aberystwyth since 1977.
 We have three grown-up

 scientist and a teacher - and six granddaughters:

 Esther, Rachel, Naomi, Mia, Tiana and Gwen, and two

 grandsons: Joshua and Caleb.
 My hobbies include

 the Ceredigion Bench.

 address: 4 Cefn